 Rule 53(b)(2)(B) directs the Court to set forth "the circumstances-if any-in which the master may communicate ex parte with the court or a party."
-The Special Master may communicate ex parte with the Court at the Special Master's discretion, without providing notice to the parties, in order to "assist the Court with legal analysis of the parties' admissions" (e.g., the parties' motions).
+The Court-Appointed Neutral may communicate ex parte with the Court at the Neutral's discretion, without providing notice to the parties, in order to "assist the Court with legal analysis of the parties' admissions" (e.g., the parties' motions).
 Motion for appointment at 2.
-The Special Master may also communicate ex parte with the Court, without providing notice to the parties, the nature of his activities, management of the litigation, and other appropriate procedural matters.
-The Court may later limit the Special Master's ex parte communications with the Court with respect to certain functions, if the role of the Special Master changes.6
+The Court-Appointed Neutral may also communicate ex parte with the Court, without providing notice to the parties, regarding logistics, the nature of activities, management of the litigation, and other appropriate procedural matters.
+The Court may later limit the Court-Appointed Neutral's ex parte communications with the Court with respect to certain functions, if the role of the Court-Appointed Neutral changes.6

-6 If, for example, the Court later finds it desirable to use the Special Master as a mediator regarding the merits of a particular dispute, which mediation would require disclosure of information by the parties to the Special Master that the parties would prefer to keep from a final adjudicator, the Court may redefine the scope of allowed ex parte communications with the Court regarding that dispute.
+6 If, for example, the Court later finds it desirable to use the Court-Appointed Neutral as a mediator regarding the merits of a particular dispute, which mediation would require disclosure of information by the parties to the Court-Appointed Neutral that the parties would prefer to keep from a final adjudicator, the Court may redefine the scope of allowed ex parte communications with the Court regarding that dispute.
 See, e.g., In re: Propulsid Products Liab.
 Litig., 2002 WL 32156066 (E.D.
 La.
 Aug.
-28, 2002) (after the Special Master was given additional mediation duties, the scope of his ex parte communications with the parties and the Court, as well as his record-keeping obligations, changed); Rule 53(b)(4) (noting that an order of appointment may be amended).
-On the other hand, such imposition of different limits
+28, 2002) (after the Court-Appointed Neutral was given additional mediation duties, the scope of ex parte communications with the parties and the Court, as well as record-keeping obligations, changed); Rule 53(b)(4) (noting that an order of appointment may be amended).
+On the other hand, such imposition of different limits on ex parte communications does not necessarily require amendment of the order.

-The Special Master may communicate ex parte with any party or his attorney, as the Special Master deems appropriate, for the purposes of ensuring the efficient administration and management of this MDL, including the making of informal suggestions to the parties to facilitate compliance with Orders of the Court; such ex parte communications may, for example, address discovery or other procedural issues.
-Such ex parte communications shall not, however, address the merits of any substantive issue, except that, if the parties seek assistance from the Special Master in resolving a dispute regarding a substantive issue, the Special Master may engage in ex parte communications with a party or his attorney regarding the merits of the particular dispute, for the purpose of mediating or negotiating a resolution of that dispute, only with the prior permission of those opposing counsel who are pertinent to the particular dispute.7
+The Court-Appointed Neutral may communicate ex parte with any party or attorney, as the Special Master deems appropriate, for the purposes of ensuring the efficient administration and management of this MDL, including the making of informal suggestions to the parties to facilitate compliance with Orders of the Court; such ex parte communications may, for example, address discovery or other procedural issues.
+Such ex parte communications shall not, however, address the merits of any substantive issue, except that, if the parties seek assistance from the Special Master in resolving a dispute regarding a substantive issue, the Court-Appointed Neutral may engage in ex parte communications with a party or attorney regarding the merits of the particular dispute, for the purpose of mediating or negotiating a resolution of that dispute, only with the prior permission of those opposing counsel who are pertinent to the particular dispute.7

-C. Master's Record.
+C. Neutral's Record.